Research Overview

 One policy change stemming from CMS' National Partnership to Improve Dementia Care in Nursing Homes - an initiative reducing the use of antipsychotic medications in nursing facilities - is the federally mandated requirement for facilities to publicly report the use of all antipsychotic drugs.
 Here in Virginia, an unintended consequence of the National Partnership is an increase in the use of alternative medications as antipsychotic drugs are used less.
 These alternative medications, namely mood-stabilizing antiepileptics like valproate, carbamazepine, and lamotrigine, are not safer nor more effective in treating dementia symptoms in nursing homes but are not reported to CMS.
 To evaluate whether this prescribing phenomenon is occurring nationally, and to explore possible health and safety outcomes related to this trend, Dr. Jonathan Winter and Dr. Bill Kerns, together with collaborators at the VCU Department of Family Medicine and Population Health, were awarded a 5-year R01 grant from the National Institute on Aging.
 Beyond improving dementia care in the Commonwealth and nationally, the investigators, two family physicians at the VCU-Shenandoah Valley Family Practice Residency, hope to contribute to a movement shifting a fraction of the national research investment away from researcher-clinicians sited in urban tertiary care institutions and towards rurally oriented clinician-researchers.

-Principal Investigators: Rebecca Etz, PhD
+Principal Investigator: Rebecca Etz, Ph.D.

 Sponsor: Case Western Reserve University